canstar

 How to switch energy plans or providers

-1. Review your current plan: Check if there are any exit or termination fees, as well as checking your current rates so you can compare other plans.
+1. Review your current plan: Check for any exit or termination fees and compare your current rates against other plans.

-2. Determine your energy needs: Knowing how you consume energy can help you figure out the tariff type that will save you the most.
+2. Determine your energy needs: Knowing how you consume energy can help you find the tariff type that saves you the most.
 Are there times of day when you use more energy?
 Do you have electricity-draining appliances such as a pool pump or heated floors?
 How does your typical usage change each season?

 3. Complete Canstar’s quick, easy and free energy switching questionnaire and compare your results.
 You’ll want to look at: